Ouranosinc/ESPO-R/README.md

 ## Data processing tools
 The production and regular update of ESPO-R/G operational datasets represents a challenge in terms of computational resources.
-Ouranos has invested a great deal of effort in the development of powerful tools for this type of data processing via its xclim software package https://xclim.readthedocs.io/en/stable/.
+Ouranos has invested a great deal of effort in the development of powerful tools for this type of data processing via its [xclim software package](https://xclim.readthedocs.io/en/stable/).
 Built upon the packages xarray and dask, xclim benefits from simple to use parallelization and distributed computing tools and can be easily deployed on High Performance Computing (HPC) environments.

-## ESPO-R v1.0
+## ESPO-R5 v1.0

 ### Reference data
-ESPO-R v1.0 uses the ERA5-Land reanalysis https://confluence.ecmwf.int/display/CKB/ERA5-Land
+ESPO-R5 v1.0 uses the [ERA5-Land reanalysis](https://confluence.ecmwf.int/display/CKB/ERA5-Land)
 (Muñoz Sabater, J., 2019 & 2021) as its reference (or target) dataset .
 ERA5-Land is a re-run of the land component of the ERA5 climate reanalysis, forced by meteorological fields from ERA5 and cover the period 1950 to the 2-3 months before the present.
 ERA5-Land benefits numerous